'A beam of new hope': Taiwan reacts to controversial Trump call

 "I am not a fan," he said, particularly when it comes to the incoming US President's comments on women and ethnic minorities.
 It's not that surprising, given that Lim, lead singer in a popular heavy metal band, is one of Taiwan's most progressive legislators.

-Yet when Trump accepted an official call from Taiwanese President Tsai Ing-wen, Lim was delighted.
+Yet when Trump accepted an official call from Taiwan's President Tsai Ing-wen, Lim was delighted.
 He hopes the call is just the beginning.

 "I would definitely love to see that he would retain his outspokenness, especially if he can use it to make a breakthrough in terms of traditional restrictions on Taiwan-US relations," he said.